Schizotypal Personality Disorder

 Paranormal powers: People think they have paranormal powers, enabling them to sense events before they happen or to read other people's minds.

 Speech may be odd.
 It may be excessively abstract or concrete or contain odd phrases or use phrases or words in odd ways.
-They often dress oddly or in an unkempt way (eg, wearing ill-fitting or dirty clothes) and have odd mannerisms.
+They often dress oddly or in an unkempt way (for example, wearing ill-fitting or dirty clothes) and have odd mannerisms.

-For doctors to diagnose schizotypal personality disorder, people must be intensely uncomfortable with and have very few close relationships.
+For doctors to diagnose schizotypal personality disorder, people must be intensely uncomfortable with and have very few close relationships and have odd thinking and behavior.
 They must also have at least five of the following:

 Ideas of reference